Investment Office · · 19 min read

 Legitimate adjustments are proportionate to findings, explained transparently, and open to discussion.
 If the buyer discovers a $200,000 unrecorded liability, a six-times-multiple reduction of $1.2 million is mathematically defensible.
 You might negotiate the multiple, but the conversation is rational.

-Strategic retrading is disproportionate, poorly explained, and presented as take-it-or-leave-it.
+Strategic retrading is disproportionate, poorly explained, and presented as a take-it-or-leave-it proposition.
 If the buyer claims "market conditions changed" or offers vague justifications for significant price cuts, they're testing your resolve.

 Your defence against strategic retrading begins before you sign the LOI.
 Experienced advisors recommend delaying the LOI until after the buyer's preliminary diligence and in-depth financial analysis.
 The earlier in the process that the LOI is signed, the less value it has.
-Both buyers and sellers can be too quick to draft a flimsy LOI that's far from a final deal.
+Both buyers and sellers can be too quick to create a flimsy LOI that isn't close to a final deal.

 If you've already signed and the buyer retrades without a legitimate basis, you have a choice: accept the new terms, negotiate from a position of weakness, or walk away.
 Walking away is often the right answer, even though it's the hardest one.